 7. Here you will want to copy the Data endpoint for the XML format.
 Select the URL and copy it or click the clipboard icon to copy it.

 8. Next paste the URL to the URL in the From Web form in your Excel.
 There is one more thing we need to add to the URL so don’t click OK just yet.
-We need to add a token to the URL so that it allows Excel to access the data.
+We need to add an Authorization header with the token so that it allows Excel to access the data.
 For this we need to go back to Popdock and at the upper right, click on your login name.
 This drops down to a menu where you want to click on Edit profile.

 9. In the left navigation menu, click on Tokens.